 Also, make sure that you have admin rights while installing the updates and also disable the firewall if deemed necessary.
-Please keep in mind always download and install the drivers from the official sources its best never to rely on a third party site for the same.
+Please keep in mind that always download and install the drivers from the official sources its best never to rely on a third-party site for the same.

 Links that may interest some:

 - Intel users may want to check out Intel Driver Update Utility

 - AMD users may use AMD Driver Autodetect.